 Aging Breaker Panels: Warning Signs Your Electrical Panel Is No Longer Safe

 Electrical breaker panels are designed to protect a home by interrupting power when something goes wrong.
-But like any mechanical and electrical system, panels age—and when they do, their ability to protect can quietly degrade.
+But like any mechanical and electrical system, panels age—and when they do, their ability to protect can quietly decline even while the lights still come on and the circuits still seem usable.

 Why Breaker Panels Become Less Reliable Over Time